mhaghpanah/Radon/README.md

 # Radon

 This is a program for testing Radon partitions with tolerance.
-The program read a set of point in the plane from '/src/main/resourse/RadonPoint.txt' and output the maximum tolernce of a Radon partiton of the given points.
+The program reads a set of point in the plane from '/src/main/resourse/RadonPoint.txt' and output the maximum tolernce of a Radon partiton of the given points.

 ### How to compile:
 javac -d out src/main/java/Radon/*.java